dcwebmaven/CookiesandUserRegistration/README.md

 # CookiesandUserRegistration
-This project requires a user to register his/her email address before being able to download a file.
+This PHP project requires a user to register his/her email address before being able to download a file.
 It also uses cookies to check if a particular user has registered and ensures that a user can only download the file once every 7 days.

 Download Interface with User Reg and Cookies